 The Blessed One longs for companions and accomplices in this incendiary

-revolt against the rule of rancor, but that Way’s obligations include
+revolt against the rule of hostility, but that Way’s obligations include

 enduring broken hearts and risky pilgrimages.
-Ah, but there’s
+Easter’s resurrection

-I can imagine this apocryphal statement from Jesus, to his disciples, before he departed:
+Imagine this reassurance from Jesus, to his disciples, before he departed: